wallymathieu/assertfail/_posts/2019-12-28-Commands-and-services.md

   };
 ```

 we note that the limitations around using simple compositions of [commands](https://ayende.com/blog/159873/design-patterns-in-the-test-of-time-command).
-The beauty of the command pattern is more obvious when the entire user action can be encapsulated into a class such as.
-A service class in a DDD [could also](http://gorodinski.com/blog/2012/04/14/services-in-domain-driven-design-ddd/) be called a command handler.
+The beauty of the command pattern is more obvious when the entire user action can be encapsulated into a class such as a service class in DDD [could also](http://gorodinski.com/blog/2012/04/14/services-in-domain-driven-design-ddd/) be called a command handler.

 ```c#